-When looking into these tips, we’ll look at why the Feng Shui philosophy says certain aspects are not harmonious.
-But we will also follow up with why these tips work very well for kitchen design in your own home.
+When investigating these tips, we’ll examine why the Feng Shui philosophy states that certain aspects are not harmonious.
+We will also explain why these tips work very well for kitchen design in your own home.
 Here are some tips to improve kitchen Feng Shui.

 1. Do not face the stove to align with the kitchen door

-White Ironstone Cottage - mirror behind the stove
+White Ironstone Cottage - mirror behind the stovephoto: White Ironstone Cottage

-Feng Shui reasoning: The door aligned with the stove leads to bad temper and money loss.
-The stove is an item of wealth and a direct path to the door means money will easily leave.
+Feng Shui reasoning: The door aligned with the stove leads to a bad temper and money loss.
+The stove is an item of wealth and a direct path to the door, which means money will easily leave.

-Kitchen design reasoning: If you are cooking on the stove, you don’t want to be surprised with the door traffic behind you.
-People coming in and out the door is distracting.
+Kitchen design reasoning: If you are cooking on the stove, you don’t want to be surprised by the door traffic behind you.
+People coming in and out of the door are distracting.
 Thus, it is bad if you are cooking with something hot.

 Solution: If you place a mirror behind the stove, it will reflect the bad feng shui of this placement.
 Also, you are less likely to be surprised when the door opens behind you while working with hot food.